This section will be updated in January 2021.

 - Damage insurance agency (this title is mandatory at all times)

-A damage insurance agency that is also registered in other sectors governed by the Distribution Act may, in addition to using the title of damage insurance agency, as applicable, use one of the following titles:
+A damage insurance agency that is also registered in other sectors governed by the Distribution Act must use the title Damage insurance agency, and must, in addition, as applicable, use one of the following titles:

 - Firm in the insurance of persons;